-To customize a Rapid Access Button, do the following:
+Customizing a Rapid Access Button

 - 1. From the Windows desktop, click Start. - 2.
 Select Settings, and then click Control Panel. - 3.
 Double-click Keyboard (Rapid Access).
 The Rapid Access Keyboard Customization program starts. - 4.
 Follow the instructions on the screen.